 What a lot of sysadmins don’t realize is that many of the risks I’ve listed above can be turned around to cause them trouble as well.
 They may not tell you this simply because they haven’t realized it themselves.

-By taking on such open-ended access2 to my client’s systems, I actually put myself at some risk as well.
+By taking on such open-ended access2 to my client's systems, I put myself at some risk as well.

 A good example is email.
-If I can send email that looks like it came from my client, then I could be accused of sending email that looks like it’s from my client, even though I had nothing to do with it.
+If I can send email that looks like it came from my client, then I could be accused of sending email that looks like it's from my client even though I had nothing to do with it.
 I certainly have the means and opportunity.
 Regardless of who has to prove what to whom, the accusation could cause a great deal of difficulty.

-Similarly, consider the backups I’ve taken of my client’s site.
-If for some reason I should accidentally allow those to fall into the hands of a hacker, at a minimum I’ve violated her trust.
+Similarly, consider the backups I've taken of my client's site.
+If for some reason I should accidentally allow those to fall into the hands of a hacker, at a minimum I've violated their trust.

 7. “I can be your partner.”

-If that’s the relationship you have with your sysadmin, it’s time to find a new one.
+If that's the relationship you have with your sysadmin, it's time to find a new one.
 Now.
-Change your passwords (and perhaps more) and send him or her to the curb.
+Change your passwords (and perhaps more), and send him or her to the curb.

 A good system administrator does more than configure a website or email.